probmods/chapters/generative-models.md

 ~~~~

 Notice that `strength` is memoized because this is a property of a person true across many matches, while `lazy` isn't.
-Each time you run this program, however, a new "random world" will be created: people's strengths will be randomly re-generated and used in all the matches.
+Each time you run this program, however, a new "random world" will be created: people's strengths will be randomly re-generated, then used in all the matches.